 The Origins of the Modern EDC/Tactical Pocket Knife Style: However, because so many of the jobs that once required a man to carry a “working knife” on a daily basis are no longer existent, the modern “everyday carry” knife has evolved from the traditional folding lockback to a much more tactical design.
 The two patterns are very distinct from one another when placed side by side.

-The more modern knife patterns are extremely popular due to technological advances in design.
-These modern-looking knives typically stand up to abuse and have more aggressive features.
+The more modern knife patterns are extremely popular due to technological advances in modern day design and these newer modern designs typically surpass more traditional knife designs depending on the intended use of the knife.
+Your more modern looking knives typically stand up to abuse and serve really well in areas of labor that require a knife with more aggressive features.
 This just means that someone who installs carpet may be more apt to stick to a Spyderco than a traditional folding Buck Knives model.

 Modern looking tactical folding knives came about in the 1990s as more aggressive looking knives became popular.
-We think these knives are a great option for someone that needs a good everyday knife, but we wouldn't rely on them as a sole self defense knife.
-For that purpose, we'd rely on a full tang fixed blade knife due to the durability and the lack of a break point they have.
+We think these knives are a great option for someone that needs a good option for basic everyday carry, but we wouldn’t rely on them as a sole self defense knife.
+For that purpose, we’d rely on a full tang fixed blade knife due to the durability and the lack of a break point that a fixed blade knife has.

 Most modern folding knives are generally medium to large size, and traditional pocket knives are usually available in small, medium, and large sizes to meet various needs.

 A “gentleman’s knife” is always small so that it will ride comfortably in a dress pants pocket and will be non-threatening to coworkers when you need to use it.
-Whereas, a working pocket knife is usually a large size knife so that the blades are easy to open and the handle fills your hand when you grasp.
-A medium-sized knife is meant to be a compromise between the two.
+Whereas, a working pocket knife is usually a large size knife so that the blades are easy to open and the handle fills your hand when you grasp it and thus, a medium sized knife is meant to be a compromise between small gentleman’s pocket knife and large working pocket knife.

-Because most modern everyday-carry folding knives feature pocket clips, they do not require belt sheaths.
-Most traditional folding knives do require a belt sheath.
+Because most modern everyday carry folding knives feature pocket clips for vertical carry on the edge of a pocket, they do not require belt sheaths.
+Most traditional folding knives do require a belt sheath which some people like while others don’t.

 When choosing either a modern folding knife or a traditional folding knife pattern, the first step is to decide whether your main purpose for the knife is work or self defense since the two blade designs are very different from each other.